kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-08-rotate-root-ca.md

 9. Wait for all the client certificates to be renewed.

-    > **NOTE:** In the case of an Application connected to Connector Service, the system renews the certificates automatically using the information stored in the Secrets.

 10. After the client certificates are renewed, remove the `kyma-gateway-certs-cacert` Secret entry which contains the old certificate.
 First, encode the `new-ca.crt` file with base64.

    > **CAUTION:** Do not proceed with this step until all the client certificates are renewed!